qoherent/ria-hub-docs/docs/content/.Administration/command-line.md

 ### doctor check

-Diagnose and potentially fix problems with the current Gitea instance.
+Diagnose and potentially fix problems with the current RIA Hub instance.
 Several checks are run by default, but additional ones can be run:

 - `gitea doctor check --list` - will list all the available checks